Sailias/cryptocoin_payable/README.md

       end
     end

-In order to use the bitcoin network and issue real addresses, CryptocoinPayable.config.testnet must be set to false
+In order to use the bitcoin network and issue real addresses, CryptocoinPayable.config.testnet must be set to false:

     CryptocoinPayable.config.testnet = false

+Consider adding a request delay (in seconds) to prevent API rate limit errors:

+    CryptocoinPayable.config.request_delay = 0.5

 #### Node Path (Bitcoin)